DataDog/integrations-core/ibm_mq/tests/README.md

 The workaround is to use a virtualenv, then set `DYLD_LIBRARY_PATH`, then import `pymqi`.

-This does not affect tox tests virtualenv is used.
+This does not affect tox tests since virtualenv is used.

 Development Tips
 ================